hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hypridle.md

 {{< callout type=info >}}

-The `general:inihit_sleep` option is used to make sure hypridle can do certain tasks before the system goes to sleep.
+The `general:inhibit_sleep` option is used to make sure hypridle can do certain tasks before the system goes to sleep.

 Options:
 - `3` makes your system wait until the session gets locked by a lock screen app.
 This works with all wayland session-lock apps.